 Le Bon Bar | Woolloongabba

 Le Bon Bar translates to “the good bar,” and it CERTAINLY lives up to its name.
 This bar sits pretty in Woolloongabba’s iconic French eatery C’est Bon and offers guests a relaxed space for a drink or two.
-With a small plates menu designed for sharing, the only thing that tops off this delightfully French experience is the generous wine list.
-With drops from around the world and a focus on French varietals, this joint is tres, tres bon.
+With a small plates menu designed for sharing, the only thing that tops off this delightfully French experience is the generous wine list focused on French varietals and large format drops, perfect for appeasing a thirsty crowd.